-Subject: L3 Diploma/Certificate in Medical Science
+Subject: Medical Science AAQ

-The purpose of this Summer Project is to introduce you to studying this subject at Level 3 standard.
-You will need to complete 10 hours of study on each subject every week, 41⁄2 in class with your teacher and the rest as independent learning.
+The purpose of this Summer Project is to introduce you to studying this subject at an A level standard.
+You will need to complete 10 hours of study on each subject every week, $4\frac{1}{2}$ in class with your teacher and the rest as independent learning.
 Therefore, it is important that you enjoy this subject and that you start to practice your study skills as early as possible.
 Some subjects have significant maths content (for example business, psychology, economics); others require strong essay writing skills (for example history, English).
 Think about the study skills and underpinning knowledge you will require in this subject - not just the title.